mingrammer/diagrams/docs/guides/node.md

 ## Group Data Flow

-Above worker example has too many redundant flows.
-In this case, you can group nodes into a list so that all nodes are connected to other nodes at once.
+The above worker example has too many redundant flows.
+To avoid this, you can group nodes into a list so that all nodes are connected to other nodes at once:

 ```python
 from diagrams import Diagram